AdobeDocs/analytics.en/help/components/c-calcmetrics/c-workflow/cm-workflow/c-build-metrics/m-metric-type-alloc.md

 There are some differences in how linear attribution works between these two tools:

 * In Reports & Analytics, (processed) linear attribution is always visit based, whereas in Workspace, it can be visit or visitor based.
 * In Reports & Analytics, if No value was passed on the first hit of a visit, the (initial) value would persist from the pervious visit.
-This is NOT the case in Workspace (Attribution IQ).
+This is NOT the case in Workspace (Attribution).
 If no value is passed on the first hit of a visit, then 'None' is the initial value.